Maxpy226/Multihack/README.md

 Skid hacking tool

-Multihack Release Alpha 1.0 by Maxpy226 and EpicNori.
+Multihack Release  v1.0.0 by Maxpy226 and EpicNori.

 I really recommend to download the terminal app from Microsoft for the best experience.